Our State Magazine

 ABC11 News

-Watch this ABC11 News segment featuring Lisa Oakley, Harrison Harper, and Mike Pope as they share the story behind the Blown Glass Egg Fundraiser!
+Watch this ABC11 News segment featuring Lisa Oakley, Harrison Harper, and Mike Pope as they share the story behind the 2025 Cedar Creek Gallery Blown Glass Egg Fundraiser!
 This remarkable initiative donates 100% of its proceeds to the Food Bank of Central and Eastern North Carolina, supporting the fight against hunger in our communities.
-Enjoy this uplifting segment and see the creativity and generosity driving this impactful cause!
+Click the picture below to enjoy this uplifting segment and see the creativity and generosity driving this impactful cause!

-ABC11 team with Oakley Studio Glass artists Harrison Harper, Lisa Oakley, and Mike Pope
+ABC11 with Oakley Studio Glass artists Harrison Harper, Lisa Oakley, and Mike Pope

 Atlas Obscura